How did this SHIT language become the de facto standard for ML shit? Fuck ython, fuck pip, fuck conda and everything that comes with it.

 >look i'm a jobless NEET but at least I wrote my calculator in C for da real hackerz not in heckin python for kids

-Python is a fucking overglorified TI-84 calculator.
+Python is a fricking overglorified TI-84 calculator.
 It should be used by noobs to learn how to code, script simple stuff or compute problems and uses like numpy and Pandas are ok in a scientific field.

 But making websites and other enterprise level software with Python is a extremly stupid idea and everyone who insists on it deserves every error which occurs in Python.
 TypeError, Python 2 and 3 issues, optional strong typing, pip, you name it.